What was the aim of the evidence review?

 What has changed as a result?

-Patella resurfacing with total knee replacement has changed to become a ‘prior approval’ procedure.
+Bath & North East Somerset CCG has changed patella resurfacing with total knee replacement to become a ‘prior approval’ procedure.
 Patella resurfacing leads to an increase in the cost of total knee replacement of approximately £3,000 per patient.

 In 2015/16, 134 of these procedures have been identified giving a potential full year saving of approximately £400,000.